Gérard Vergnaud

 Gérard Vergnaud (8 February 1933 – 6 June 2021) was a French mathematician, philosopher, educator, and psychologist.
 He earned his doctorate from the International Center for Genetic Epistemology in Geneva under the supervision of Jean Piaget.
 Vergnaud was a professor emeritus of the Centre national de la recherche scientifique in Paris, where he was a researcher in mathematics.
 Among his most significant work has been the development of the Theory of Conceptual Fields, which describes how children develop an understanding of mathematics.

+Gérard Vergnaud graduated from HEC Paris in 1956 and from the University of Geneva in 1968.